zouppen/raspberrypi-podman/README.md

 QEMU user emulation doesn't emulate system calls but pass them to the host, so don't expect everything to work like in a native system.
 However, running on x86_64 syscalls are mostly compatible.

-But man pages should work but they don't.
-Help is appreciated.

 ## Author